trzsz/trzsz.github.io/ssh.md

 Does your favorite ssh terminal have server management feature?
 Does it support remembering password?
 Does it have a cool file transfer tool?

-trzsz-ssh ( tssh ) supports selecting or searching servers configured in `~/.ssh/config`, supports vim operation habit, provides a server management solution.
+tssh supports selecting or searching servers configured in `~/.ssh/config`, supports vim operation habit, provides a server management solution.

+tssh supports selecting multiple servers, logging in to them in batches, and executing pre-specified commands in batches.

-trzsz-ssh ( tssh ) supports configuring server login password, solves the trouble of entering password each time ( It's recommended to use the public key to login ).
+tssh supports configuring server login password, solves the trouble of entering password each time ( It's recommended to use the public key to login ).

-trzsz-ssh ( tssh ) supports [trzsz](https://trzsz.github.io/) ( trz / tsz ) natively, solved the issue of slow upload speeds while using `trzsz ssh` in Windows.
+tssh supports [trzsz](https://trzsz.github.io/) ( trz / tsz ) natively, solved the issue of slow upload speeds while using `trzsz ssh` in Windows.

 _On the author's MacOS, the upload speed using `trzsz ssh` is about 10 MB/s, while using `tssh` can reach over 80 MB/s._